ekimmagrann/hubitat-elkm1/README.md

 Copy the **Elk M1 Driver Output** code from GitHub into a 'New Driver' under the 'Drivers Code' menu then click 'Save'

 Copy the **Elk M1 Driver Task** code from GitHub into a 'New Driver' under the 'Drivers Code' menu then click 'Save'

+If you plan in using Thermostats either directly attached to the Elk M1 or attached to the Hubitat but controlled by the Elk M1, then you will need the following driver:

 Copy the **Elk M1 Driver Thermostat** code from GitHub into a 'New Driver' under the 'Drivers Code' menu then click 'Save'